nextcloud/documentation/admin_manual/ai/app_stt_whisper2.rst

 Scaling
 -------

 It is currently not possible to scale this app, we are working on this.
-One instance has a rough capacity of 4h of transcription throughput per minute (measured with 8 CPU threads on an Intel(R) Xeon(R) Gold 6226R).
+Based on our calculations an instance has a rough capacity of 4h of transcription throughput per minute (measured with 8 CPU threads on an Intel(R) Xeon(R) Gold 6226R).
+It is unclear how close to real-world usage this number is, so we do appreciate real-world feedback on this.

 App store
 ---------